A View On Cities > Paris > Paris Attractions > Place Vendôme

 The buildings on Place Vendôme serve today as residences as well as retail stores, including those belonging to two famous jewelers and a number of well-known dress designers.
 The very expensive Hotel Ritz and Hotel Vendôme are also located on the square.

-A number of famous people have also lived along Place Vendôme, including composer Frédéric Chopin (who died in Number 12) and author George Sand.
+A number of famous people have also lived along Place Vendôme, including composer Frédéric Chopin (who died in no. 12), author George Sand and Scott and Zelda Fitzgerald, who resided at the Ritz for a while.
+Ernest Hemingway even claimed to have helped liberate the Ritz in 1944.